cbworden/shake-doc/_sources/users_guide.txt

 ShakeMap products include:

 *	**Metadata and Primary ShakeMap Constraint Information**

   *	XML file of processing parameters
   *	FGDC-compliant metadata

 *	**Input files**

   *	XML earthquake and station data file
   *	Fault file(s)

 *	**Grids of interpolated ground shaking**

   *	XML grid of ground motions
   *	XML grid of ground motions on “rock”
   *	XML grid of ground-motion uncertainty
   * Text grid of ground motions (deprecated)

 *	**GIS files of ground shaking**

   *	Shape files of ground motions
   *	Shape files specifically formatted for use in HAZUS
   *	ESRI raster grid files
   *	KML files for Google Earth

 *	**Images (JPEG and compressed PostScript)**

   *	Macroseismic Intensity
   *	Peak Ground Acceleration, Peak Ground Velocity, and Pseudo-Spectral Acceleration (when appropriate)
   *	Uncertainty

 Each of these products is described in more detail in the sections that follow.

+.. _sec_interpolated_grid_file:

-**Interpolated Grid File**.
+Interpolated Grid Files
+^^^^^^^^^^^^^^^^^^^^^^^^^

 As described in the Technical Manual, the fundamental output product of the ShakeMap processing system is a finely sampled grid of latitude and longitude pairs with associated amplitude values of shaking parameters at each point.
 These amplitude values are derived by interpolation of a combination of the recorded ground shaking observation and estimated amplitudes, with consideration of site amplification at all interpolated points.
 The resulting grid of amplitude values provides the basis for generating color-coded intensity contour maps, for further interpolation to infer shaking at selected locations, and for generating GIS-formatted files for further analyses.

 **XML Grid**.
 The ShakeMap XML grid file is the basis for nearly all ShakeMap products, as well as for computerized post-processing in systems such as ShakeCast and PAGER [section refs??].
 The XML grid is available as both plain text (grid.xml) and compressed as a zip file (grid.xml.zip).